-Doctor of Philosophy in Clinical Psychology
+Doctor of Philosophy - Clinical Psychology

 The UNLV Clinical Psychology Doctoral Program, in the scientist-practitioner tradition, prepares students to address psychological concerns through both scholarly research and the application of psychological knowledge and skills in practice.
 We recognize psychology as an empirical science and expect students to have a broad understanding of existing psychological knowledge and methods.
 We train students to base their scholarly and professional activity on the scientific foundation of psychology, including an understanding of and attention to human diversity.
 We train students as generalists who are prepared to conduct ethically appropriate scientific research and clinical interventions with children and adults in an increasingly multicultural society.
 We provide an integration of didactic study, supervised clinical activity, and mentored scholarly research.
 This mission is consistent with and complementary to the mission of the Department of Psychology and UNLV.
 The program is accredited by the American Psychological Association.

 The central goal of our doctoral program is to train psychological scientist-practitioners who possess a broad foundation of psychological knowledge, the ability to design and implement scientific investigations, and the skills necessary to intervene in psychological concerns.
 We thus evaluate our students along the following areas of competence: